daormar/debasher/doc/design_doc_resident.md

 An earlier claim, that the kernel resolves the reconnection with a blocked neighbor with no additional mechanism, only held for restarting the whole
-program: the smoke tests of "Base class `FBPProcess`" and "Input log" relaunched with a new `debasher_exec` against the same outdir, which recreates every FIFO.
+program: the smoke tests of "`FBPProcess` class" and "Input log" relaunched with a new `debasher_exec` against the same outdir, which recreates every FIFO.
 For one node crashing while its neighbors keep running, an `FBPProcess` reader (a